Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Frame-Settings.md

 Frame Settings are settings HDRP uses to render Cameras, real-time, baked, and custom reflections.
 To find the right balance between render quality and runtime performance, adjust the Frame Settings for your [Cameras](hdrp-camera-component-reference.md) to enable or disable effects at runtime on a per-Camera basis.

-You can set the default values for Frame Settings for each of these three individually from within the the [HDRP Graphics settings window](Default-Settings-Window.md).
+You can set the default values for Frame Settings for each of these three individually from within the [HDRP Graphics settings window](Default-Settings-Window.md).

 To make Cameras and Reflection Probes use their respective default values for Frame Settings, disable the **Custom Frame Settings** checkbox under the **General** settings of Cameras or under **Capture Settings** of Reflection Probes.